emanchado/Flickr-Memories/README.markdown

 If you want to run the tests, you'll also need the [ScalaTest](http://www.scalatest.org/) library.
-To compile, run or test the code, you must have [sbt](http://code.google.com/p/simple-build-tool/).
+To compile, run or test the code, you can use [sbt](http://code.google.com/p/simple-build-tool/).

-Any comments, particularly about the Scala code or nice tools I should be using (build system, documentation, unit testing, etc.) more than welcome!
+Comments, particularly about the code or the tools, more than welcome!

 After compiling the source, you can execute the utility by typing (make sure you have a correct `CLASSPATH`, like